acolangelo/jPanelMenu/README.md

 ###panel

-A property equal to the raw selector of the created panel object.
+A property equal to the raw selector string of the created panel object.

 - **Data Type:** `string`